-- 1.3.1 Audit Committee are discussing the draft Treasury Management Strategy 2014/15 on 10th February 2014 and a verbal update of their comments will be given on the evening. - 1.3.2 The Council has adopted CIPFA's Code of Practice on Treasury Management (the Code) and this requires that the council sets out a treasury management strategy on an annual basis.
-This report considers the proposed strategy for 2014/15 onwards along with current guidance from CIPFA and the DCLG. - 1.3.3 The primary requirements of the Code are as follows: - Receipt by full Council of an annual Treasury Management Strategy that includes the Annual Investment Strategy and Minimum Revenue Provision Policy for the year ahead. - b) Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions.
+- 1.3.1 The Council has adopted CIPFA's Code of Practice on Treasury Management (the Code) and this requires that the council sets out a treasury management strategy on an annual basis.
+This report considers the proposed strategy for 2014/15 onwards along with current guidance from CIPFA and the DCLG. - 1.3.2 The primary requirements of the Code are as follows: - a) Receipt by full Council of an annual Treasury Management Strategy that includes the Annual Investment Strategy and Minimum Revenue Provision Policy for the year ahead. - b) Delegation by the Council of responsibilities for implementing and monitoring treasury management policies and practices and for the execution and administration of treasury management decisions. - c) Delegation by the Council of the role of scrutiny of the treasury management strategy and policies, a Mid Year Review Report and an Annual Report covering activities during the previous year to an appropriate committee.
+These functions have been delegated to the Audit Committee by the Council.

-- c) Delegation by the Council of the role of scrutiny of the treasury management strategy and policies, a Mid Year Review Report and an Annual Report covering activities during the previous year to an appropriate committee.
-These functions have been delegated to the Audit Committee by the Council. - 1.3.4 The agreed process previously approved by Council is: - a) Audit Committee will consider, as part of their monitoring role, the initial draft and make recommendations to Cabinet. - b) Cabinet will consider the draft and any recommendations from Audit Committee and recommend to Council - c) Council will approve the strategy by March of each year for the forthcoming financial year.
+- 1.3.3 The agreed process previously approved by Council is: - a) Audit Committee will consider, as part of their monitoring role, the initial draft and make recommendations to Cabinet. - b) Cabinet will consider the draft and any recommendations from Audit Committee and recommend to Council - c) Council will approve the strategy by March of each year for the forthcoming financial year.